 What counts at earnings for a Direct Earnings Attachment?

-The main purpose of a DEA is to take money you owe directly from your earnings to repay a debt, but there are certain rules about what can be classed as earnings for DEA purposes.
+The main purpose of a DEA is to take money you owe directly from your earnings to repay a debt.
+However, there are certain rules about what can and cannot be classed as earnings for DEA purposes.

-The following forms of income are classed as earnings for a DEA:
+The following forms of income are classed as earnings for a DEA and can be deducted:

 - Salary or wages